The Bodies Of 26 Teenage Girls Were Found In The Mediterranean Sea

 Regardless of whether or not the deceased teenage girls were victims of sex trafficking, it's horrifying to learn what so many people endure in order to seek a better life.
 And, even the young women who aren't forced into prostitution upon arrival are at a high risk of sexual violence during the journey.

-The International Organisation for Migration's most recent tally reports that 2,839 migrants have lost their lives this year on the very same route as the 26 teens.
+The International Organization for Migration's most recent tally reports that 2,839 migrants have lost their lives this year on the very same route as the 26 teens.

 Advertisement